 Spotted dolphins include two tropical species with widely varying habitats, external appearance, and habits.
 However, it is likely that there will be further revision of their taxonomy as more becomes known.
-Currently, the Pantropical spotted dolphin (Stenella attenuata), is found in the Pacific, Atlantic and Indian Oceans, as well as the Persian Gulf and Red Sea; and the Atlantic Spotted dolphin (Stenella frontalis), is limited warm-water regions of the Atlantic.
+Currently, the Pantropical spotted dolphin (Stenella attenuata), is found in the Pacific, Atlantic and Indian Oceans, as well as the Persian Gulf and Red Sea; and the Atlantic Spotted dolphin (Stenella frontalis), is limited to warm-water regions of the Atlantic.
 Pantropical spotted dolphins are further divided into two recognized subspecies, the offshore spotted dolphin (S.a. attenuata), which has a global distribution, and the Coastal spotted dolphin (S.a. graffmani)1, which is only found along the Pacific coast of Mexico and Central America.
 To further complicate matters, these dolphins are closely related to, and sometimes difficult to distinguish from many of the species with which they share their range and often form large mixed species groups.
 Pantropical spotted dolphins are best known for their longstanding association with the tuna fishing industry in the Eastern Tropical Pacific, which caused significant population declines in the past.

 Share this page!X